SS Lazio supporters: The Vincenzo Paparelli case

-Gabriele Sandri case
+The Gabriele Sandri case

+On 11 November 2007, 26-year-old Lazio fan Gabriele Sandri, a DJ from Rome, was travelling to Milan with a group of friends to attend the match Inter Milan–SS Lazio, when he was killed by a gunshot fired by State Police officer Luigi Spaccarotella during a stop on the A1 Motorway service station of Badia al Pino in Arezzo, following clashes in which some other fans of Lazio violently assaulted a group of Juventus FC ultras with stones.
+This occurred when the Juventus ultras were passing through the service area on the opposite carriageway from Sandri.

-On the morning of 11 November 2007, 26-year-old Lazio fan Gabriele Sandri, a DJ from Rome, was killed by a shot in his neck while sitting inside a car, by a policeman, after some other fans of Lazio violently assaulted a group of Juventus ultras with stones on the A1 Motorway service station of Badia al Pino in Arezzo.
-Early reports suggested that a stray bullet from a gun, set to distract the group of ultras, hit the Lazio fan in the neck as he sat in a car and killed him.
+Sandri was killed by a shot in his neck while sitting inside a car.
+Early reports suggested that a stray bullet from a gun, set to distract the group of ultras, hit the Lazio fan and killed him.
 An emergency meeting set up between Lega Calcio president Antonio Matarrese and police chief Antonio Manganelli decided that the game between Inter and Lazio would be called off, but the rest of the fixtures would go ahead that day, starting at a slightly later time (about 10 minutes later).

 The Atalanta–Milan game was eventually suspended following unrest caused by local ultras attempting to break off the protection glass in order to invade the pitch and stop the match.
 Later in the afternoon, the Italian Football Federation chose to postpone also the game between Roma and Cagliari, whose kick off was scheduled for 8:30 pm at Stadio Olimpico, Rome.
 However, this did not prevent violent riots, as hundreds of armed hooligans attacked a police barracks and the CONI (Italian Olympic National Committee) headquarters in Rome.

-Though Sandri's death was later held by some to have been caused by a tragic error by a policeman who claimed his gun went off as he was running.
+Although Sandri's death was later held by some to have been caused by a tragic error by a policeman who claimed his gun went off as he was running.
 Prosecutors then opted initially to open an inquiry into manslaughter against the policeman; nevertheless, the initial hearing held that Sandri's death was culpable homicide, and the policeman involved (Luigi Spaccarotella) was condemned to 6 years imprisonment.
 On appeal, the higher court not only confirmed this judgment, but increased the punishment to 9 years and 4 months as an element of intentionality was found.

+In his honour, the Curva Nord briefly named the entire section after the deceased supporter.